Ambuja Cements acquires majority stake in Sanghi Industries at enterprise value of Rs 5,000 cr | Science-Environment

 Besides, it would make an offer to acquire another 26 per cent or 6.71 crore equity shares from SIL's public shareholders.

 ''The open offer would be at a consideration of up to Rs 114.22 per sale share,'' it said.
-Adani Group will spend Rs 767.15 crore for acquiring its total amount.
+Adani Group will spend Rs 767.15 crore for acquiring 26 per cent share from open market.

 The company expects the acquisition to be completed within 3-4 months, however, it will be ''subject to approval'' from the Competition Commission of India.